glouw/ctl/README.md

 ## Memory Ownership

-Types with memory ownership require definition `P` be omitted, and require function declarations for the C++ equivalent of the default constructor, destructor, and copy constructor, prior to the inclusion of the container:
+Types with memory ownership require definition `P` be omitted, and require function declarations for the C++ equivalent of the destructor and copy constructor, prior to the inclusion of the container:

     typedef struct { ... } type;
-    type type_init_default(void);
     void type_free(type*);
     type type_copy(type*);
     #define T type